verifyica-team/pipeliner/QUICK_START.md

 @pipeline name=[example-pipeline] description=[An example pipeline] status=[success]
 ```

+- `name` and `description` are optional values for a pipeline, job, or step.

 ## Add a Job to the Pipeline

 A pipeline should have at least one job.

 Let's add a job to our pipeline...

 ```yaml
 pipeline: